Dynamic Ranking and Translation Synchronization: Projection method analysis

 \subsection{Non-evolving case}

-The following theorem provides a tail bound for the estimation error of the projection method under Assumption \ref{assump:fixed_graph} (static case). \begin{theorem} For any $\delta\in(0,e^{-1})$ and $\tau>0$, it holds under Assumptions \ref{assump:smooth} and \ref{assump:fixed_graph} that with probability at least $1-\delta$
+The following theorem provides a tail bound for the estimation error of the projection method under Assumption \ref{assump:fixed_graph} (non-evolving case). \begin{theorem} For any $\delta\in(0,e^{-1})$ and $\tau\geq 0$, it holds under Assumptions \ref{assump:smooth} and \ref{assump:fixed_graph} that with probability at least $1-\delta$

 \end{theorem} The proof is detailed in Section \ref{sec:proof_thm_proj_evolv}.
 We now show how to optimize the choice of the regularization parameter $\tau$.